CVX-class aircraft carrier: Aviation

-The CVX will be the first class of aircraft carriers in the Republic of Korea Navy, in contrast to the Dokdo class of amphibious assault ships which have features such as a well deck to accommodate amphibious assault vehicles.
+The CVX would be the first class of aircraft carriers in the Republic of Korea Navy, in contrast to the Dokdo class of amphibious assault ships which have features such as a well deck to accommodate amphibious assault vehicles.
 The ship will make use of an axial flight deck similar to those used by the Tarawa, Wasp and America-class amphibious assault ships of the United States Navy.
-The Ministry of National Defense confirmed in August 2020 that twenty F-35Bs would be procured for the CVX.
+The Ministry of National Defense stated in August 2020 that twenty F-35Bs would be procured for the CVX.
 In terms of rotary wing aviation, the ship will accommodate the future Marine Attack Helicopters (based on MUH-1 Marineon) of the ROK Marine Corps.

+On the December 15 2021, Democratic Party lawmaker Hong Young-pyo stated at the National Defense Committee's Budget and Settlement Review Subcommittee, "I recognize the need for a light aircraft carrier," but added, "I oppose assuming the carrier-based aircraft will be the F-35B.
+Doing so would block the light aircraft carrier plan itself."

+In September 2022 the Korean Ministry of National Defence announced that 20 additional F-35As would be purchased for the ROKAF in place of the previously intended purchase of F-35Bs that were to have operated from the CVX.
+At this time Korea Aerospace Industries was offering to develop a navalised version of the KAI KF-21 Boramae to operate from the CVX.